Execute Kestra Tasks as AWS Batch Jobs on ECS Fargate or EC2

 How does the AWS Batch task runner work?

-, the AWS Batch task runner currently relies on multi-containers ECS jobs and creates three containers for each job:
+In order to support inputFiles, namespaceFiles, and outputFiles, the AWS Batch task runner currently relies on multi-container ECS jobs and creates three containers for each job:

 - A before-container that uploads input files to S3.